brian-team/brian2/docs_sphinx/user/equations.rst

 	eqs = Equations('dx/dt = (y-x)/tau : volt')
 	eqs += Equations('dy/dt = -y/tau: volt')

-`Equations` allow for the specification of values in the strings, but do this by simple string replacement, e.g. you can do::
+`Equations` allow for the specification of values in the strings, but does this by simple string replacement, e.g. you can do::

   eqs = Equations('dx/dt = x/tau : volt', tau=10*ms)